-The vast majority of known Android viruses have been installed on the back of dubious apps - apps you will no longer find in the Google Play market.
+The vast majority of known Android viruses have been installed on the back of dubious apps - apps you will no longer find in the Google Play store.
 By default Android does not allow you to install apps from other sources - at least not on UK-sold handsets - so there's no chance of you accidentally installing something nefarious.

 Supposing a dodgy app does find its way into the Google Play market, Google will quickly pull the app and uninstall it from your device.
 This is the case with the QR code virus currently hitting the headlines.

 If you are installing apps outside of Google Play, installing an Android antivirus app is one way to keep yourself safe.
 False-positive results are common with such apps, however, so you may find your AV app reports an app as dodgy when it's actually harmless.
 In these cases, taking other precautions can be a more appealing way to safeguard your device from Android viruses.

 Such precautions range from carefully checking any requested permissions before agreeing to them, avoiding cloned apps and keeping Android up to date (with all security patches applied).